Preparing to Start Year 7 in September

 What can I eat for lunch?

 Students are welcome to bring a packed lunch or they can purchase a meal from the school canteen.
 Our canteen is operated by Chartwells.
-Please click here to read their welcome newsletter which includes a sneak peak at the menu for the first week back in school.
+Please click here to read their welcome newsletter which includes a sample menu.

 What can I do to prepare?